 The garage floor drain is one of the most underappreciated pieces of plumbing hardware out there.
 No matter what, they work hard.
-Garage floor drains handle all the random liquid that finds its way from outside into your garage.
+Your garage floor drain handles all the random liquid that finds its way from outside into your garage.
 This can include appliance run-off, animal hair, engine oil, spillage, fixture condensation, and who knows what else.

 Just like any other drain in your home, your garage floor drain can clog.
 When that happens, you’ll want to clear that clog right away.
-Standing water in your garage isn’t just a safety risk; it’s a draw for pest infestations and all kinds of other misfortune, too.
-Here’s how your garage floor drains clog and what you can do about those clogs.
+Standing water in your garage isn’t just a safety risk; it’s a draw for pest infestations, mold and health risks.
+If you find your garage drain clogged, here’s what you can do about it.

 What kind of garage floor drain do I have?